bgwest/ember-advanced-tutorial/README.md

 ### More on the welcome component generation

+So far I have been using the `-ts` flag version of `ember generate component` for better better insight.

+full command example:
+`ember g component -ts -gc welcome`

+Adding the `-ts` flag signals that you want to create a typescript version of this component.
+If a typescript version is available, it will be created.
+If a typescript version is not available, then a warning will be shown in your console.

-I plan to use the `-ts` flag version of `ember generate component` for better better insight (`ember g component -ts -gc welcome`).
-It tells you whether or not templates are available for what you are trying to create.
-As of end of part 1 of the super rental tutorial, I have not had 1 set of the cli commands generate a typescript file.
-My current guess is either I've set something up incorrectly or what is acturally generated in typescript with `ember generate component` limited.
-I'm not entirely sure at this time.
+Inside `.ember-cli`, I currently have `isTypeScriptProject` set to `true`.
+And as mentioned earlier, for good measure, I also pass the `-ts` flag when running generate.
+I am currently all the way up through the end of Part 1 of the Super Rental Tutorial, and with both of the above configurations passed, I still have not had 1 set of the cli commands generate a typescript file.

+My current guess is either I've set something up incorrectly or what is actually generated in typescript with `ember generate component` is limited.
+I'm not entirely sure at this time, but I have since saved a few web articles to read more about `ember-cli-typescript` after I finish this tutorial series.

+## for the curious (terminal output of `ember g component`)

-Example output with ts flag:
+Example output without `-ts` flag

 ```
 bgwest:ember-advanced-tutorial bgwest$ ember g component -gc welcome